dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 **Row 40** - {{< spell 158476 "Soul of the Forest" >}} is the default choice here, it is both the strongest and simplest, it also enables 25 energy bites during {{< spell 106951 "Berserk" >}} which you don't do with {{< spell 52610 "Savage Roar" >}}, and there is some places where 25e Bites are really nice to pump damage hard and fast, like Mists 1st boss burn and SoA 3rd boss burn.

-{{< spell 52610 "Savage Roar" >}} isn't too far behind so if you want something different and to mess around with, try it out.
+{{< spell 52610 "Savage Roar" >}} isn't too far behind so if you want something different and to mess around with, try it out - it does boost up 4p {{< spell 363498 "Sickle of the Lion" >}} damage.

 **Row 45** - Row 45 is hard locked to {{< spell 285381 "Primal Wrath" >}}, as a disgustingly strong spell, lock it in in M+ and abuse it.

 Unfortunately {{< spell 210663 "Scent of Blood" >}} has never been chosen as a talent ever by anyone seriously in M+, and {{< spell 202028 "Brutal Slash" >}} is a shell of it's former Legion self and should only really be taken in ST.

 **Row 50** - Originally a lot of early sims with low gear had {{< spell 274837 "Feral Frenzy" >}} equal to or above {{< spell 319439 "Bloodtalons" >}}, but as time has passed and gear has grown this is no longer the case, BT is simply too good.
-Also since leaving BfA where builders were much stronger than they are today, {{< spell 236068 "Moment of Clarity" >}} is basically dead, as right now builders do not do enough to justify choosing it.
+Also since leaving BfA where builders were much stronger than they are today, {{< spell 236068 "Moment of Clarity" >}} is basically dead, as right now builders do not do enough to justify choosing it - some are currently (9.2) messing around with MoC with Frenzyband, but there is still no definitive answer whether this beats out BT or not (as of writing).

 -----